jatinhemnani01/extension-with-svelte/README.md

 `npm run dev`

 ---
-## And Upload this folder in chrome
+## And Upload this folder in your browser

 `/public`